 Multiple exposure, intentional camera movement, close-up and macro photography are the techniques I use to create my images.
-Whether it is a small, out of context detail, a different viewpoint, a distorted or a double exposed image, I like breaking the rules of representational photography and the unforeseeable outcomes and surprising results these techniques bear (well, at least for me they are still largely unforeseeable) along with the fact that each image is so unique that it is almost impossible to reproduce it.
+Whether it is a small, out of context detail, a different viewpoint, a flipped, a distorted or a double exposed image, I like breaking the rules of representational photography and the unforeseeable outcomes and surprising results these techniques bear (well, at least for me they are still largely unforeseeable) along with the fact that each photo is so unique that it is almost impossible to reproduce it.

-My images are influenced by painters and sculptors as well as photographers, namely by the expressionist and impressionist abstract artists of the 19th and 20th century; I also thoroughly enjoy the work of contemporary photographers like Valda Bailey, Bae Bien-U, Al Brydon, Doug Chinnery, Graham Cook, Chris Friel, Inside the Outside, Paul Kenny, Joel Sternfeld, Hans Strand, Charlie Waite, David Ward and many others.
+Contemporary photographers whose work I admire include Valda Bailey, Bae Bien-U, Al Brydon, Doug Chinnery, Graham Cook, Chris Friel, Inside the Outside, Paul Kenny, Joel Sternfeld, Hans Strand, Charlie Waite, David Ward and many others.